Arjan Swinkels

-Arjan Swinkels (born 15 October 1984) is a Dutch professional footballer who plays as a centre back for Belgian club Esperanza Pelt.
+Arjan Swinkels (born 15 October 1984) is a Dutch retired professional footballer who played as a centre-back.
+He is the head of Willem II's youth department.

-Club career
+Career

 Swinkels made his Eredivisie debut against Roda JC, 18 September 2005.
-The following season, Swinkels was mostly on the bench, but in the Spring, he began playing regularly.
+The following season, he was mostly on the bench, but in spring, he began playing regularly.
 In the last round, he saved a ball on the goalline, which meant that Willem II was safe of relegation.
 In the new season, Swinkels began playing as centre-back instead of injured Delano Hill.
 Since then, Swinkels has been a regular starter.